mateus271/property-listings/README.md

 # Front-end Assessment
-My assessment as a mid-level front-end developer for Number8.
+My assessment as a mid-level front-end developer.

 ## Instructions for running the project